xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 The VM or VMs on which this operation is performed are selected using the standard selection mechanism.
 For more information, see [VM selectors](#vm-selectors).
 Optional arguments can be any number of the [VM parameters](#vm-parameters) listed at the beginning of this section.

-If the VMs are on a shared SR in a pool of hosts, use the `on` argument to specify which pool member to start the VMs on.
+If the VMs are on a shared <abbr title="Storage Repository">SR</abbr> in a pool of hosts, use the `on` argument to specify which pool member to start the VMs on.
 By default the system determines an appropriate host, which might be any of the members of the pool.

 ### `vm-suspend`